 LEPC Hazardous Materials Plan - DRAFT update (2014) pdf; 1MB

 LEPC Hazardous Materials Plan (2013) 912 KB

 Highlights from the Nov.
 2015 Joint LEPC Meeting

 The Washington State Emergency Response Commission (SERC), in accordance with the Federal Emergency Planning and Community Right-To-Know Act (EPCRA) or SARA Title III, Section 312 requires completion of a Tier Two - Emergency and Hazardous Chemical Inventory by all facilities which have reportable quantities of chemicals.
 Steps for compliance:

-- Download Tier Two Reporting Form (PDF, 1MB).
+- Download and complete the Tier Two Reporting Form (PDF, 1MB).

 - "Sign" the form.

 - Scan and email your completed form to Timothy Doyle, or mail to KCOEM/LEPC, 3511 NE 2nd Street, Renton WA 98056.